Vietnam, spreading my wings.

 Brooklyn Bridge

-After coming back we got ready to depart packing our bags.
+After coming back from Brooklyn Bridge we got ready to depart packing our bags.
 We reached Moynihan Hall Amtrack Lounge to catch the train for Charlottesville.
 My son got some food for lunch.
 Train was on time, we reached Charlottesville at 8 o’clock at night.
 An Uber Cab was called.
-It’s driver was Mr Muhammad Rafi, who was an Afghanistani and lives in our neighborhood at Charlottesville.
-He informed he could understand Hindi and speak to some extent, he learnt it watching Hindi movies.
+It’s driver was Mr Muhammad Rafi, who was an Afghanistani and lived in our neighborhood at Charlottesville.
+He informed he could understand Hindi and speak to some extent, he learnt it by watching Hindi movies.

 Grand Central Station